Grand Theft Auto Online: Gameplay

 Aside from the open world, there are three main types of set activities: racing (by car, bike, aircraft, or boat), Deathmatch (team or free-for-all), and objective-based Contact Missions (simplified single-player-like storyline jobs, usually cooperative).
 Online uses lock-on aim and emphasises stealth in firefights.
 "Adversary Mode" adds several asymmetric variations on these activities, including "Siege Mentality" where one team is besieged by another, and "Hasta La Vista" where truckers chase down cyclists (reminiscent of the truck/motorcycle chase in Terminator 2: Judgment Day).
-"Survival" pits a team of up to four players against ten waves of enemies, similar to the Zombies mode in Call of Duty: Black Ops.
+"Survival" pits a team of up to four players against ten waves of enemies.
 The Heists Update released on 10 March 2015 adds five co-op elaborate multi-part missions, each mission having several setup jobs leading up to the finale crime which is a high-profit job.
 The player who is the heist leader has to unlock each heist in order and pay the upfront costs, while receiving the largest payoff (at the end, if successfully completed) and getting their progress saved, while other players (the crew members) can join any setup/finale jobs without prerequisite and get paid a cut for each mission passed.
 The heists, all requiring four players except the first which is two-player, often assign specific roles to players such as driver, gunner, etc. and/or may split them apart, and a headset is recommended for communicating with other players.

 The game includes a content creation tool that lets players make automobile races and deathmatches.
 Players can choose the location, start and spawn points, and weapon and vehicle drops in deathmatches, and the location, route, race type, and player count in air, land, or sea races.
 Creations have to be tested against computer-controlled players before the mode is available online.
 The creations can also be published for others to use.
 Rockstar tags what they deem to be the best as "Rockstar Verified".

+There are also regular weekly updates released by Rockstar for all players to keep them engaged.
+Both, GTA+ subscription holders and players without the subscription will have access to these updates with GTA+ members having additional benefits to avail.
+The weekly updates may also include special week events or festive events owing to certain festivities/occasions which may include new content in the form of new adversary modes or a boost given to a certain business or property along with various discounts within the game.